webboty/Dexter-Wiki/Kinematics.md

     return Vector.round(Vector.normalize(Vector.cross(ZX_plane, ZY_plane)), 15)
 }
 ````
-So, in DDE only, you can also use an array of 2 values, which will be taken as pitch and roll angles, but be careful not to use 90 as _both_ of the angles because it will cause a "singularity"
+So, in DDE only, you can also use an array of 2 values for "direction", which will be taken as pitch and roll angles, but be careful not to use 90 as _both_ of the angles because it will cause a "singularity"

 **Singularity**  "A point at which a function takes an infinite value" In many cases, there are more than one way to get to the target.
 If you specify [90,90] for wrist pitch and roll, there are an infinite number of ways to get to that direction.
+Configuration also helps us to select one set of joint angles when there are many which might reach the same point:

 <img src="https://github.com/JamesNewton/AdvancedRoboticsWithJavascript/blob/master/docs/Configurations.png?raw=true" width=317 height=327 align="right">

+### Configuration
-**config** For most points that Dexter can reach, there are multiple ways in which Dexter can get there.
+For most points that Dexter can reach, there are multiple ways in which Dexter can get there.
 For example, This picture shows all the ways Dexter might get to the same point (on the sloped face of the grey cube).
 There is also a [(really big) version that shows them all separated](https://raw.githubusercontent.com/cfry/dde/master/doc/coor_images/Configurations.png). `config` helps you specify your preference as to how Dexter configures its joints to get to the indicated x, y, z.
 There are 3 independent boolean values to determining this configuration.
 They are:
 - **base-rotation** `right_arm`: LEFT or 0 means J1, the base joint has a _negative_ value, ie it is to the right if you are facing Dexters front.
 Looking down from the top at Dexter this would mean its rotated counter clockwise.
 The opposite direction is RIGHT, or 1 which is clockwise, to the left facing the robot.
 - **J3-position** `elbow_up`: Joint 3 can be thought of as Dexter's elbow.
 The elbow can be either UP i.e. away from the table or DOWN, closer to the table.
 - **J4 Position** `wrist_out`: Joint 4 / 5 can be thought of as Dexter's wrist.
 It can be pointing either IN, towards the base, or OUT, away from the base.